Hameez10/MetMate/README.md

 ## Accomplishments that we're proud of

-Our proudest moment arrives in the form of a fully functional minimum viable product.
+Our proudest moment arrives in the form of a fully functional minimum viable product within 36 hours.
 This achievement validates our dedication and underscores our belief in the potential of our endeavor.

 ## What we learned